sohanjanaka/springboot-rest-api/bank-assignment/README.md

 # Description

-This is a SpringBoot REST Web API backend build with Gradle (gradle wrapper file included) Application is expect MySQL BDMS running in 3306
+This is a SpringBoot REST API build with Gradle (gradle wrapper file included) Application is expect MySQL BDMS running in 3306
 Dummy data can be found in doc/data.sql (converted from accountsdb.accdb)